XCF SAF Portfolio

 XCF Global is driving the future of SAF with a robust production pipeline

-What is Synthetic Aviation Fuel?
+What is Sustainable Aviation Fuel?

 Compared to conventional jet fuel, SAF can reduce lifecycle carbon emissions by up to 80%.
 It achieves this by recycling CO2 absorbed by biomass during the feedstock's growth cycle, effectively preventing the release of new carbon into the atmosphere.
 SAF is a "drop-in" fuel, seamlessly integrating with existing aviation engines, infrastructure, and fueling systems without requiring modifications.